 1. Natural Diamonds

 Natural diamonds are formed deep within the Earth's mantle under intense pressure and temperature over billions of years.
 These diamonds are then mined from specific locations worldwide.
-Natural diamonds are prized for their rarity, and their value increases based on their size, color, and clarity.
+Natural diamonds are prized for their rarity, and their value increases based on their size, colour, and clarity.
 If you're looking for a diamond that is billions of years old, a natural diamond is an ideal choice.

 2. Lab-Grown Diamonds